NLog/NLog/README.md

 Questions, bug reports or feature requests?
 ---
 Do you have feature requests, questions or would you like to report a bug?
 Please post them on the [issue list](https://github.com/NLog/NLog/issues) and follow [these guidelines](CONTRIBUTING.md).
+You could also post questions on [StackOverflow](https://stackoverflow.com/) - in general your will get faster response there.
 Please also post or vote features requests on [UserEcho](https://nlog.userecho.com).

 Frequently Asked Questions (FAQ)